niwa/interoperable_land_water_models/Examples/BMI/LumassBMI/Ecotopes/Readme.md

 	  D:/Temp/IOMTest/MakeEcotopes/EcotopesParas.xls
 	  ```

-	- adapt the 'DataPath' parameter to point to the
+	- adapt the `DataPath` parameter to point to the
 	  subdirectory containing the model input data; this
 	  is also where the ouput data is going to be stored